dehowell/omniminder/README.md

 This script is cobbled-together scaffolding for my own set-up!
 Feel free to clone and tinker, but I make no guarantee to fix any bugs relevant to your OS configuration, etc. I would _love_ to hear how your experience goes, though -- over time, I _may_ try to formalize these into a more general tool.

+## Features

+- Beemind the number of items in your OmniFocus Inbox.
+- Beemind the number of projects that are due for review.
+- Beemind arbitrary tasks completed in the last 48 hours.

 ## Setup

 ### Install the omniminder script